mikeinspace/stamps/Numeral-Theory.md

 ## The Numeral Construct ##

 A Numeral is defined by the union of the Alpha Signet and a unique Numismatic Sequence.

-Eg: A6969000000000000000

-The Alpha Signet transliterated to “A” represents the very genesis of STAMPS, while the Numismatic Sequence can represent the very signal in the noise or simply be the noise itself like the persistent background radiation of our Universe.

 In the case of the “Yin and Yang” symbol (STAMP #311), its form and shape is transliterated to “69” embedded in the Numeral asset’s name: A6969000000000000000